-Exercise Your Brain at DC’s New Optical Illusions Museum - Washingtonian
+Exercise Your Brain at DC’s New Optical Illusions Museum

 You’re in a spinning tunnel, trying to walk forward on unsteady ground, as ripples of pink and purple surround you.
 As the vertigo starts to set in, you grab the hand rail beside you, take another step forward, and finally emerge.
-That’s just one of the psychedelic experiences at the brand-new Museum of Illusions DC, which opened in CityCenterDC on Tuesday and which offers plenty of Instagrammable opportunities.
+That’s just one of the psychedelic experiences at the brand-new Museum of Illusions DC, which opened in CityCenterDC (927 H St, NW) on Tuesday and which offers plenty of Instagrammable opportunities.

 The original Museum of Illusions launched in Croatia in 2015; now there are more than 30 franchise locations around the world.
 Ghida Damirji, who owns and directs the DC location, is a native Washingtonian who wants the museum to reflect the city.
 Hence an illusion set in an upside-down Metro station, with materials Damirji says she sourced from the same vendors who supply WMATA.